Toronto, CanadaToronto, Canada anaheimer

-If you decide to use your car to get around, you need to consider parking places.
-There are a few city parking lots along the main road, but on busy days they get filled fast.
-The lots further away from the falls always have spaces available, but you have to take a long walk or bus ride to get to the action.
+Parking lots further away from the falls always have spaces available, but you must take a long walk or bus ride to get to the action.

-One option, it to park inland, away from the falls and walk down to the main trail.
-During my visit, I parked at the Skylon Tower because we had dinner reservation later in the evening.
+One option is to park inland, away from the falls, and walk down to the main trail.
+During my visit, I parked at the Skylon Tower because we had dinner reservations later in the evening.
 It was a pleasant walk down some steps through a wooded area and a park.

 Hornblower Niagara Cruise